-3. Save the classifier.
+3. Save the model.

-When you want to save a custom-set classifier, select the desired parameters in the classification widget and connect it to Save Classifier.
-Name the classifier; load it later into workflows with data sets containing compatible attributes.
+When you want to save a custom-set model, feed the data to the model (e.g. Logistic Regression) and connect it to Save Model.
+Name the model; load it later into workflows with Load Model.
+Data sets used with Load Model have to contain compatible attributes.